sandy-sp/dco/docs/ARCHITECTURE.md

 ## 1. Executive Summary

-**DCO (Dual-Core Orchestrator)** is a locally hosted "Agentic IDE" that transforms your terminal into a self-learning software development agency.
+**DOC (Dual Orchestrator Orchestrator)** is a locally hosted "Agentic IDE" that transforms your terminal into a self-learning software development agency.

-Instead of relying on a single chat interface, DCO orchestrates two expert AI agents—**Claude Code** and **OpenAI Codex**—to work as **Peer Engineers**.
+Instead of relying on a single chat interface, DOC orchestrates two expert AI agents—**Claude Code** and **OpenAI Codex**—to work as **Peer Engineers**.
 They operate in parallel, utilizing a "Twin-Turbo" workflow where they plan, code, and review each other's work simultaneously.

-Distinct from standard coding assistants, DCO possesses **Persistent Memory**.
+Distinct from standard coding assistants, DOC possesses **Persistent Memory**.
 It utilizes a "Brain" directory (`.brain/`) in your project to maintain architectural patterns, debugging history, and user preferences, ensuring that mistakes are never repeated.

 ---

 ## 2. Core Philosophy: "Extreme Programming" with AI

-DCO moves beyond the "Human-Manager / AI-Worker" paradigm.
+DOC moves beyond the "Human-Manager / AI-Worker" paradigm.
 It implements an **AI Pair Programming** model:

 1.  **Twin-Terminal Execution:** Claude and Codex run in separate, parallel subprocesses.
 2.  **Shared-State Concurrency:** Agents work on isolated local Git branches (`feature/claude` and `feature/codex`) to prevent file overwrite conflicts.